moja-global/moja_global_docs/docs/DevelopmentSetup/git_and_github_guide.rst

    git remote -v

-\* Make sure you've switched to the ``develop`` Branch for the FLINT Installation to be updated, it consists of all the latest changes. :
+\* Make sure you've checked out to the ``develop`` Branch for the FLINT Installation to be updated, it consists of all the latest changes. :

 ::